szaumoor/ZSTweaks/README.md

 **Component 260:** Make Negative Plane Protection's duration increase somewhat as you level up

 It only lasts 30 seconds, which might be insufficient for fights with vampires.
-Since it's a very powerful effect, the increases in duration are moderate, one round per 2 levels after level 7 up to 66 seconds at level.
+Since it's a very powerful effect, the increases in duration are moderate, one round per 2 levels after level 7 up to 66 seconds at level 19.

 **Component 270:** Make Entangle's saving throws improve slightly at higher levels so it remains relevant for druids